astronomer/docs/software/log-in-to-software.md

 ## Log in to the Astro CLI

-In the Astro CLI you can run a local Airflow environment, apply code changes, view logs for all Airflow components, create deployments, and modify environment variables.
+Use the Astro CLI to [deploy code to Astro](deploy-code.md) and create and manage Deployments.

 1. Install and configure the Astro CLI.
-See [Get started with the Astro CLI](https://docs.astronomer.io/astro/cli/get-started).
+See [Get started with the Astro CLI](https://docs.astronomer.io/software/install-cli).

 2. Run the following command: